 Defaults on the receivables may cause payment delays or losses and could adversely affect the price of your notes.
 You will rely primarily upon collections on the receivables in the trust (issuing entity) for payments on your notes.
-Your notes have the benefit of a spread account and subordination of the Class B Notes.
+Your notes have the benefit of a spread account, overcollateralization and excess spread.
 This credit enhancement will cover losses and delinquencies on the receivables up to some level.
 However, if the level of receivables losses and/or delinquencies exceeds the available credit enhancement, you may experience delays in payments due to you or may not ultimately receive all interest and principal due to you.
-In particular, the COVID-19 pandemic may adversely affect the performance of the receivables for various reasons including the effects of depressed economic conditions and containment measures (such as shutdowns or other restrictions on operations) on obligors, which cannot be predicted.
 Such defaults or failure of the receivables to perform as anticipated could also adversely affect any credit ratings on the notes, which could limit your ability to resell your notes and/or adversely affect the price of your notes.